 This article, on how to sew a sleeve, will set your mind at rest and give you the steps to follow to set in a sleeve correctly step by step.
 There are some helpful tips along the way and an alternative suggestion for easing in a sleeve.

 The set in sleeve method is best for woven fabrics.
-Knits can easily be sewn using the flat method so skip to further down this article.
+Knits can easily be sewn using the flat method so skip further down this article if you are sewing knits.

 Stitch the sleeve seam with the fabric right sides together.
-Neaten the seam in the way that suits the garment.
+This is the underarm seam of the sleeve.
+Neaten the raw edges of the seam in the way that suits the garment.
+This may be using a serger or zig-zag stitch.

 Press and pull the double threads of the gathers together.
 The gathering should be very subtle.
 You can adjust later but don't pull too hard.
 The armhole of the garment with the shoulder seam and the underarm seam should be stitched ready to receive the sleeve.